knpuniversity/rest/knpu/episode1/errors.rst

 Validation on Update
 --------------------

 What's that?
 You want to check our validation rules when updating too?
-Good idea!
+Great idea!

 To avoid duplication, create a new private function in the controller called ``handleValidationResponse``.
-We'll pass it an array of errors and it will transform it into living robotic beings originating from the distant machine world of Cybertron err ...
+We'll pass it an array of errors and it will transform into living robotic beings originating from the distant machine world of Cybertron err ...
 I mean the proper 400 JSON response::

     // src/KnpU/CodeBattle/Controller/Api/ProgrammerController.php